hyaghini/Kalman_Filter/README.md

 ## Introduction
 This is a basic implementation of Kalman Filter in C++.
-The implemented filter has been tested on a linear time invariant system.
+The implemented filter has been tested on a linear time invariant

+system.
 The filter is composed of two prediction and correction steps.
-In the prediction step, The system model is used to estimate the current state from the previous state.
-The correction step uses the measurement to reduce the estimation uncertainty
+In the prediction step, The system model is used to

+estimate the current state from the previous state.
+The correction step uses the measurement to reduce the estimation uncertainty.

+- An introduction to Kalman Filter [by TonyLacey](http://web.mit.edu/kirtley/kirtley/binlustuff/literature/control/Kalman%20filter.pdf)
+- An introduction to system discretization [wiki page](https://en.wikipedia.org/wiki/Discretization)

 ## Configuring CodeCoverage
 Inside the UnitTest build directory